Ethan826/baseball/docs/event.md

     play,3,0,fielc001,00,X,S7/L7LD.3-H;2-H;BX2(7E4)

     Following a second baseman error the batter is safe at second.
 The error indicator negates the out.
-The left fiellder is credited with an assist.
+The left fielder is credited with an assist.
       play,7,0,puckk001,01,CX,S5/G5.1-3(E5/TH)